gmanthey/recursive_image/README.md

 ## Installation

  Just install the required software and download the two .py files.
+ If the installation of opencv is concidered to difficult, there is also a [seperate branch](https://github.com/gmanthey/recursive_image/tree/PIL) in which pillow, a python library is used.
+As it gives worse results than opencv, the main branch is kept using opencv.

 ## Usage